simonw/datasette-graphql/README.md

 ### Querying for tables and columns

-Individual tables can be queried like this:
+Individual tables (and SQL views) can be queried like this:

 ```graphql
 {